dectalk/.github/profile/README.md

 ## Projects

 - [DECtalk](https://github.com/dectalk/dectalk) / Compiling the DECtalk source code for Linux and Microsoft Windows
+- [DECtalkMini](https://github.com/dectalk/DECtalkMini) / A version of DECtalk optimized for android, windows, unix-like operating systems, and general portability
 - [list](https://github.com/dectalk/list) / A list of DECtalk lines that you can put into your `gspeak` window.

 ## Community